Average Weather in Ellensburg Washington, United States

 Average Daily Incident Shortwave Solar Energy

-The topography within 2 miles of Ellensburg contains only modest variations in elevation, with a maximum elevation change of 217 feet, and an average elevation above sea level of 1,558 feet.
-Within 10 miles contains large variations in elevation (2,579 feet).
-Within 50 miles contains extreme variations in elevation (8,921 feet).
+The topography within 2 miles of Ellensburg contains only modest variations in elevation, with a maximum elevation change of 217 feet and an average elevation above sea level of 1,558 feet.
+Within 10 miles contains only modest variations in elevation (2,579 feet).
+Within 50 miles contains large variations in elevation (8,921 feet).